Hyundai Elantra: Facelift

-A new 2.0 L engine option became available.
+A new 2.0 L engine option also became available, replacing the earlier 1.8 in most export markets.
+Power for the 2.0 is 139 PS at 6,000 rpm.
 In Australia, the GLS model was an upgrade on the GL model and offered the 2.0 L engine, velour trim, softer cloth seats, and alloy wheels.
-The GLS had body-colored rear license plate light holder and exterior side-view mirrors.
+The GLS had body-coloured rear license plate light holder and exterior side-view mirrors.